 No judgments here—we all let sleep schedules slide over the summer.
 Now it’s time to get back on track.
-According to Wolf-Mehlman, most children need at least 9-11 hours of sleep, and parents can help kids ease into an earlier schedule by slowly backing up bedtime while insisting everyone wakes up at their usual time.
+According to Wolf-Mehlman, most children need at least 9-11 hours of sleep for an easy back to school transition, and parents can help kids ease into an earlier schedule by slowly backing up bedtime while insisting everyone wakes up at their usual time.
 Once your family’s back at it, make sure bad habits (sneaking in your bed or asking for another glass of water) don’t creep back in.

 New to School?
 Find a Friend